 “Some will come to you while swearing to God that there are people ‘meeting.’
 But, surprisingly, it’s them and their fellow fools who are meeting,” Mr Kikwete added.

-Many anticipate, having analysed the trend of issues and politicking, a wave of scandals involving politicians will rock the nation around mid-2024, this will involve scrapping and leaking of any information that seems to be secret and damaging to the counterpart.
+Many anticipate, having analysed the trend of issues and politicking, a wave of scandals involving politicians will rock the nation around late 2023 to mid-2024 and the dawns of 2025, this will involve scrapping and leaking of any information that seems to be secret and damaging to the counterpart.

 There will also be a lot of misinformation, especially using social media, and information technology will likely be used extensively.